The CIRS Building

-To see construction photos, visit the CIRS photo gallery.
+To see photos of the building under construction, visit the CIRS photo gallery.

 The CIRS Building Manual provides more detailed information on the design of the building and its systems, the design and construction process, and the lessons learned from the development of the project.